-CHP arrested Sandra Molenda for driving under the influence (DUI) of an alcoholic beverage in Santa Cruz County.
-When the officer first arrived, he found Molenda alone in the car, seated in the driver’s seat, trying to start the engine.
+CHP arrested Sandra Molenda for driving under the influence (DUI) of alcohol in Santa Cruz County.
+When the officer first arrived, he found Molenda alone in the car, seated in the driver's seat, trying to start the engine.

 The officer noticed signs of intoxication and smelled a strong odor of alcohol on Molenda.

 Molenda admitted she had lost control and crashed.

 Molenda also admitted drinking wine with dinner.
 Molenda failed field sobriety tests.
 Molenda blew into a breath testing machine called the Preliminary Alcohol Screening (PAS) device, which produced readings of 0.183 percent and 0.172 percent.